-Asami Tanimoto, Senior Community Program Manager
+Asami Tanimoto, Senior Business Systems & Analytics Manager

 Asami brings more than a decade of experience managing, analyzing, and solving environmental and sustainability problems.
 She has a broad background in air quality, water, energy, waste, remediation, and green buildings and infrastructure.
 As a consultant, she worked with a wide variety of clients including municipalities, federal and state agencies, businesses, institutions, and industrial facilities.
 In all her work, Asami combines her technical expertise as a chemical engineer with her deep experience in community engagement.
 Asami is especially passionate about connecting individuals and organizations so they can share and collaborate.
 As a Community Program Manager at The Recycling Partnership, she oversees grants to communities and provides technical assistance, with a keen eye toward bringing partners together to enhance local efforts.